cn23070/cn23070.github.io/_posts/2025-07-08-M8-Final-Reflection copy.md

 - **Figure 13**: Research Proposal Feedback (University of Essex Online, 2025)

 The peer review process helped me refine my ability to deliver and accept feedback, improving my confidence in academic debate.
 It also reinforced the importance of tone and critical balance when reviewing the work of others, a skill often overlooked in workplace evaluations.

-Ethically, case studies on Generative AI and Cambridge Analytica introduced structured reasoning frameworks, expanding my thinking beyond policy compliance into social responsibility.
+From an ethical standpoint, the case studies on Generative AI and Cambridge Analytica introduced me to structured ethical reasoning frameworks, expanding my thinking beyond policy compliance into the realm of social responsibility.

-The statistical components, though challenging, were meaningful.
-I realised I lacked the analytical grounding to confidently interpret distributions and build inferences, a shortfall I wouldn’t have identified without this module’s practical tasks.
+The statistical components, while challenging, were particularly meaningful.
+I realised that I lacked the analytical grounding to confidently interpret distributions and build inferences, a shortfall I would never have identified without this module’s practical tasks.

 ![Statistical Activities Worksheets Submissions](/Modules/8/img/45.png)